vpon-data/data-sdk/docs/ios.md

 ## Prerequisites

-Data SDK support:
+Data SDK support version:

 * iOS：`iOS 10.0 or later`

 ### Prepare for Data SDK import
-You can [Download Data SDK here][1] and add the .framework file into your Project.
+You can [download Data SDK here][1] and add the .framework file into your Project.

 Please be noted that Vpon supports both Objective-C and Swift languages.